Answers before the first call

 Which data does Oprivia process?

 Depending on the areas used, Oprivia may process stay, contact, identity, task, role, record, communication and evaluation data.
-Details are defined in the applicable data protection information and agreements.
+Details are defined in the applicable privacy notices and agreements.

 Who can see which information?

-Visibility depends on role, organisation, property, responsibility and specific case.
-Sensitive information should only be available to expressly authorised roles.
+Visibility depends on role, organization, property, responsibility and specific case.
+Sensitive information should only be available to expressly authorized roles.

 Is data processed for defined purposes?

 Personal data is processed for defined operational and contractual purposes.
-Purposes, categories, recipients and access rights depend on the setup, agreement and data protection information.
+Purposes, categories, recipients and access rights depend on the setup, agreement and privacy notices.

 How are retention and deletion regulated?